sqtran/sqtran.github.io/_posts/2019-04-04-JGroups-Channel-Isolation.md

 layout: single
 title: JGroups Channel Isolation
 date: 2019-04-04
-#categories: jboss eap ha jgroups
+tags: jboss eap ha jgroups
 ---

 This is a continuation of my previous post about JGroups.
 See previous post for more background.